Find Affordable College Courses

 $18,480 Average Tuition & Fees

 Our analysis found Salem State University to be the best value school for biochemistry, biophysics and molecular biology students who want to pursue a degree in the New England Region .
-Located in the large suburb of Salem, Salem State is a public school with a medium-sized student population.
+Located in the suburb of Salem, Salem State is a public college with a moderately-sized student population.

 Out-of-state tuition fees for undergraduate students at Salem State are $18,480 per year.